 Investment in Western Chula Vista continues to present a financing challenge for potential investors and developers.
 Financing challenges derive primarily from the lending industry's increased equity requirements imposed upon infill development projects in Western Chula Vista.
 To help address the additional equity burden being placed on infill development in the subject area, the City Council adopted an Ordinance in April 2015 that allows the deferral of impact fees to incentivize future investment in this area.
-Accordingly, staff enlisted the legal services of Warren Diven, Best, Best & Krieger, and financial services firm Willdan Financial Services, to assist staff in preparing and bringing forward this item to initiate formation of the CFD.
+Subsequently, staff enlisted the legal services of Warren Diven, Best, Best & Krieger, and financial services firm Willdian Financial Services, to assist staff in preparing and bringing forward this item to initiate the future annexation proceedings.

 The deferral of the payment of certain impact fees will reduce the additional equity burden by an amount equal to such fees.
 The CFD will also enable the developer to shift such impact fee burden from the construction/development cost side of their ledger to the operating side of the development.
-The CFD will not be utilized as a mechanism to issue debt but rather as a way to finance the payment of impact fees over time.
+The CFD will not be utilized as a mechanism to issue debt but rather as a way to finance the payment of such impact fees over time.
 The CFD will be available for a five year window in which property owners can elect to annex into the CFD, unless the availability of the CFD is extended by the City Council.
 It is anticipated that this limitation will provide enough time for projects currently in process and those previously approved to be constructed, sold and/or leased out.
 These projects will provide the comparables necessary to reduce the risk to the lending industry.
 Once lending standards are in accordance with other markets, the CFD financing mechanism will no longer be necessary.

-The resolutions proposed with this report are the first of several actions to be taken by the City Council in the consideration of the formation of the CFD.
-In general, these Formation Proceedings will consider the adoption of the boundaries of the CFD to encompass the proposed "Core" property upon its formation and declare the City Council's intent to form the CFD.
+The resolutions proposed with this report are the second of several actions to be taken by the City Council in the consideration of the authorization of the annexation in the future of certain territory to the CFD.
+In general, these Future Annexation Proceedings will consider the adoption of the proposed Boundary of Future Annexation Areas and declare the City Council's intent to authorize the annexation of such territory into the CFD in the future.